kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 channels would be better.

 For next experiment:
-* Only use two channels
+* Only use two channels with a variety of learning rates

 ##### Experiment 6